AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 The cost of auto insurance depends on many factors.
 The cost of MBI specifically depends on the following aspects of your vehicle.

 • Make and year: Certain cars are more likely to be stolen.
-For example, the most stolen car in 2020 was the Ford full-size pickup, with over 44,000 thefts overall.
-Other commonly stolen cars include the Chevrolet full-size pickup, the Honda Civic, and the Honda Accord.2 Also, older cars are more likely to be stolen than newer cars.
-In 2020, the average year of the 10 most-stolen cars was 2007, making them 13 years old.
-Commonly stolen cars have higher insurance rates than cars that are not often stolen.
+For example, the most stolen car in 2023 was the Hyundai Elantra, with over 48,000 thefts overall.
+Other commonly stolen cars include the Hyundai Sonata, the Kia Optima, and the Chevrolet Silverado 1550.2 Commonly stolen cars have higher insurance rates than cars that are not often stolen.

 • Model: Different car models have different safety ratings from the Insurance Institute for Highway Safety.
 Insurance rates are lower for safer cars.